 Mr Lim did not declared his role as the chair of the Chinese Community Council of Australia’s Victorian advisory council.
 The CCCAV — which works to ensure the “needs of Chinese-Australians” are recognised by governments — won taxpayer-funded grants totaling $70,000 last year from Mr Lim’s own department and the Premier’s department.
 A Herald Sun investigation has uncovered close links between the CCCAV and the Labor Party.

-Lim is connected in multiple ways to the CCAV; four of Mr Lim’s electorate officers and one of the Premier’s media advisers are part of the CCCAV’s executive (and Mr Yang was its former president), Mr Lim’s Labor branch in Clarinda used the same PO Box as the CCCAV for donations several members of Mr Lim’s branch are registered with the party using the CCCAV’s address, fuelling claims from the Labor whistleblower that the association is used for branch-stacking.
+Lim is connected in multiple ways to the CCAV; four of Mr Lim’s electorate officers and one of the Premier’s media advisers are part of the CCCAV’s executive (and Mr Yang was its former president), Mr Lim’s Labor branch in Clarinda used the same PO Box as the CCCAV for donations several members of Mr Lim’s branch are registered with the party using the CCCAV’s address, fueling claims from the Labor whistleblower that the association is used for branch-stacking.

 Mike Yang, now one of the ACPPRC’s vice-presidents, got his break in politics working for Mr Hong Lim, before becoming adviser on China to then Opposition leader Daniel Andrews.
 He has received awards from China as an “eminent overseas young Chinese” leader and has been invited to attend events with President Xi Jinping.